mijdavis2/pyokta-aws-cli-assume-role/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-> NOTICE: Though this project works in a limited capacity, keep in mind that this project is still in rapid development phase.
-No security audits have been performed.

 # Support

 - MFA: SMS
-- MFA: Okta Verify app
+- MFA: Okta mobile app
 - All major operating systems (Linux, Windows, Mac).

 Please [create an issue] for bugs or feature requests (if not already mentioned in roadmap or other issues).